Xenecraft/Xene-Mine-Bot/readme.md

 ### ToDos For Later:
 - allow multiple channels for messaging bot
-- proper error handling for if the API is offline
 - set a user timeout to prevent message spamming
 - write tests for once